adirpatil/M3_G34/Remote_Keyless_Entry (RKE)/5_Report/Readme.md

 |LLR4| If button is pressed Four times LED's shall glow in anticlockwise manner & approach light glow.|
 |LLR5| the should be provided with safety pupose to ensure the more secuirty.|

+# Applications:

+* commonplace devices.
+* provide car owners with a degree of convenience, making the task of physically inserting a key unnecessary.
+* A passive keyless entry (PKE) system uses advanced technology to take vehicle accessibility to a higher level.
+* If someone tries to unclock Without pressing key bottons or key alarms get activated and user gets aware of the  thief.